telerik/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

     </script>
 ```

-After this, you can use any of those names in formulas.
-For example a formula
-like `=SUM(CellsAbove)` will return the sum of the cells above it, no matter
-where it sits.

-Note that relative references, like the `CellsAbove` example, are not compatible
-with other spreadsheets (Excel, LibreOffice or Google Sheets).
+After that, it is possible to use any of those names in formulas.
+For example, a formula like `=SUM(CellsAbove)` will return the sum of the cells above it, no matter where it sits.
+Relative references, such as the `CellsAbove` example, are not compatible with other spreadsheets, such as Excel, LibreOffice, or Google Sheets.

-The “qualified” name `Sheet1!Foo` is visible without qualification only in
-formulas in Sheet1, so for example you can type `=Foo * Foo`.
-If it's needed in
-formulas from other sheets, it must be written as `=Sheet1!Foo`.
+The "qualified" `Sheet1!Foo` name is visible without qualification only in formulas in **Sheet1** and, for example, you can type `=Foo * Foo`.
+If you need the name in formulas from other sheets, you have to refer to it as `=Sheet1!Foo`.

 ### undefineName